 Data catalog lets you easily find the required version of data and select it for recovery.
 On a managed machine, the data catalog functionality is available through the Data view tab for any vault accessible from this machine.
+On the management server, the catalog functionality is available through both Data view and the centralized Data catalog.
+The centralized data catalog displays in a single place all the data stored in the centralized managed vaults.

 Acronis Backup may upload data catalog files from a vault to a local cache folder.
 By default, this folder is located on the disk where the operating system is installed.
-For information about changing the default cache folder, refer to the "Changing the default cache folder for catalog files" section.
+For information about changing the default cache folder, refer to the "Changing the default cache folder for catalog files" (p.
+182) section.